ronsbons/detour-frontend/README.md

 A user's unique ID and username are stored in the Redux store and in some components' local state unencrypted.

+- User-facing error handling

+For example, upon user registration, if a user were to type a special character in their username that doesn't match the regex set in the backend, the sign up form will not submit, but there is no message saying why.

 ## Future Features
 - Admin frontend to add/edit/delete additional countries and tours